'Ajam of Kuwait: Kuwait City

+Failaka Island

 The majority of Kuwaitis from Failaka Island are of Iranian ancestry.
 They originally migrated to Failaka from the Iranian coast, mainly Kharg Island and Bandar Lengeh.
 These people are commonly known as the Huwala in the GCC states.
 They are predominantly Sunni Muslims and speak Arabic fluently, although prior to the discovery of oil they also spoke Persian fluently.
 The most important Huwala settlement in Failaka Island pertained to 40 families who migrated from the Iranian island Kharg to Failaka in the years 1841–1842.
 The most recent settlement occurred in the early 1930s after the imposition of the unveiling law by Reza Shah.
-A minority of Failaka Island's Kuwaiti families are Shia Persians, they were noted as having their own hussainiyas and the older generations were frequent Arabic speakers, unlike the Kuwaiti Shia of Persian descent in Kuwait City at the time.
+A minority of Failaka Island's Kuwaiti families are Shia Persians, they were noted as having their own husayniyyas and the older generations were frequent Arabic speakers, unlike the Kuwaiti Shia of Persian descent in Kuwait City at the time.

 Modern era

+Although present-day Kuwaiti citizens are ethnically diverse (consisting of both Arabs and Ajam), the cultural identity of Ajam is suppressed and marginalized.
+Since the mid 20th century, the Ajam have experienced marginalisation and exclusion from state heritage narrative.

-In the 1950s, approximately 40-50,000 of older generations of Persian immigrants found it necessary to adopt Kuwaiti citizenship to keep their economic stronghold in Kuwait.
-The Behbahani and Marafi family maintained substantial economic and political influence.
+In the 1950s, approximately 40–50,000 of older generations of Persian immigrants found it necessary to adopt Kuwaiti citizenship to keep their economic stronghold in Kuwait.
+By doing so, the Behbahani and Marafi family maintained substantial economic influence in the country.
 In the 1960s, the Ajam community was subjected to xenophobic hate campaigns by Arab nationalists.
 Some Ajam are stateless.

-Although present-day Kuwaiti citizens are ethnically diverse (consisting of both Arabs and Ajam), the cultural identity of Ajam is suppressed and marginalized.
+Kuwaiti Persians were also affected by Saddam Hussein during the Iran–Iraq War and especially the Iraqi invasion of Kuwait when many fled to Iran, while others experienced increased Kuwaiti nationalism and assimilated, and the Persian language also declined in Kuwait at the same time.